rakeshdas1/sladerAnswerGrabber/README.md

 # Slader Answer Grabber

-A simple script to scrap answers from slader.com
+A simple script to scrape answers from slader.com